Conference Awards

 Community Cares Award

-This award honors organizations, grassroots initiatives, or community groups that have made a significant, sustained impact in the fight against human trafficking.
+This award honors organizations, grassroots initiatives, community groups, or individuals that have made a significant, sustained impact in the fight against human trafficking.
 Recipients demonstrate a collective commitment to prevention, protection, prosecution, or partnership within their community or beyond.
 Whether through direct services, outreach and education, survivor leadership, or community mobilization, these groups embody what it means to care in action.
 They fill critical gaps, build trust with those affected, and create lasting change through collaboration and compassion.
 This award uplifts those who show that true progress is possible when communities unite with purpose.

 Past Awardees: